-The Last Man invites us to think a different image of humanity that is not beholden to the sovereign solitude of Man, and in this way, to quote Wynter again, to “collectively give humanness a different future,” opening new configurations of a common “we” (“Unparalleled Catastrophe” 73).
+The Last Man invites us to think of a different image of humanity that is not beholden to the sovereign solitude of Man, and in this way, to quote Wynter again, to “collectively give humanness a different future,” opening new configurations of a common “we” (“Unparalleled Catastrophe” 73).
 This image other than Man would harbor a different ecology, a different relation to the earth—one not grounded in sovereignty, mastery, or tasks of improvement.
 Like the statues’ eternal fruition, this form of life is immanent, already realized in the relationality that constitutes every fleshly entanglement (however powerfully and violently denied).
-The numerous environmental catastrophes in The Last Man are an essential part of its explicitly prophetic vision, an intimation of how the hierarchically differentiated and racialized construct of Man would produce what Verney calls a “funereal earth” (LM 440), but what is now called the Anthropocene, a “new geological epoch…built from slavery and colonialism (Lewis and Maslin 320).
+The numerous environmental catastrophes in The Last Man are an essential part of its explicitly prophetic vision, an intimation of how the hierarchically differentiated and racialized construct of Man would produce what Verney calls a “funereal earth” (LM 440), but what is now called the Anthropocene, a “new geological epoch . . . built from slavery and colonialism (Lewis and Maslin 320).
 It is the novel’s indictment of itself and its world that it can easier imagine the extinction of humanity than the end of the idea of Man.
-Yet The Last Man’s experiment in political ecology is not only a critique, but the adumbration of something else.
+Yet The Last Man’s experiment in political ecology is not only a critique but the adumbration of something else.

 One of the wagers of this essay has been a preliminary attempt to place Mary Shelley in dialogue with current theoretical discourses, especially in Black Studies, on the “abolition of Man” and the “dethroning of Man and uttering new forms of life” (Weheliye 138; Walcott 192).
-Continuing to do so can help reframe Romanticism, not only by sharpening our attention to the constitutive exclusions and erasures of Romanticism’s world (which is our world), but also by revitalizing the speculative habits inherent in Romanticism’s critique of Enlightenment, and more generally, its critique of the proper.
-Following this path would be one way of taking up Verney’s final inscription, an overture to a coming community written on a building to no one, or to no Man: “Friend, come!
+Continuing to do so can help reframe Romanticism, not only by sharpening our attention to the constitutive exclusions and erasures of Romanticism’s world (which is our world) but also by revitalizing the speculative habits inherent in Romanticism’s critique of Enlightenment and, more generally, its critique of the proper.
+Following this path would be one way of taking up Verney’s final inscription, an overture to a coming community written on a building to no one or to no Man: “Friend, come!
 I wait for thee!”
 (LM 456).

-Disentangling the extinction of humanity from the abolition of Man involves imagining and inhabiting other forms of life, though not as a task to be actualized, but a re-expression of something already immanent: some trace of the common, the flesh, the earth, that the world keeps us from seeing, in part by setting us to our tasks (but who, “us”?).
+Disentangling the extinction of humanity from the abolition of Man involves imagining and inhabiting other forms of life, though not as a task to be actualized but a reexpression of something already immanent: some trace of the common, the flesh, the earth, that the world keeps us from seeing, in part by setting us to our tasks (but who, “us”?).
 The Last Man presents one image of humanity, Man, and narrates its downfall—but the book is cast as a prophecy, which is less a prediction than it is a warning.

-Coda: Covid-19
+Coda: COVID-19

 “‘All the world has the plague!’